GLOBAL MARKETS-World stocks slip as rally pauses, dollar eases

 By Herbert Lash

-NEW YORK, Dec 30 (Reuters) - The dollar slid on Monday on a loss of safe-haven appeal, and global stock markets fell as a year-end rally lost steam after pushing stocks to record highs in 2019.
+NEW YORK, Dec 30 (Reuters) - The dollar slid on Monday, and global stock markets fell as a year-end rally lost steam after pushing stocks to record highs in 2019.

 As investors assessed the outlook for next year, thin year-end trading volumes exacerbated broad weakness in the dollar, which has fallen the past three sessions.
 On Friday, it notched its biggest daily decline since March.